JoseEscobCas/Elgato/README.md

 ##  TIC TAC TOE(EL Gato) Features:

-- Play a Tic Tac Toe Game
+- Play a Tic Tac Toe Game.
 - Play with some friends.
 - Check the score and restart the game again.
 - Check the play game backwards moves and the forward move and start the game in the move you want.